ichesser/GB_octonion_code/README.md

 # GB_octonion_code

-This repository contains a set of tutorials for grain boundary octonion computations to accompany the paper:
+This repository contains a set of tutorials for grain boundary octonion computations to accompany the papers:

 [Submitted] Chesser, I., Francis, T., De Graef, M., & Holm, E. A. (2019).
 Learning the grain boundary manifold: tools for grain boundary data representation and visualization. *Acta Materialia*.

-Please also cite

 Francis, Toby, et al. "A geodesic octonion metric for grain boundaries." *Acta Materialia* 166 (2019): 135-147.